turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 ## Fetching From the Database

-Let's create a little spike file to get our heads around knex and SQL.
-I love spike files.
-I create spike files all the time.
+Let's create a file to get our heads around knex and SQL.

-`database-spike.js`:
+`touch database-spike.js`:

 ```js
 const environment = process.env.NODE_ENV || 'development';